jack-driscoll/quick-github-pages/README.md

 - When you have studied the files, which should all be self-explanatory, you can delete the shameless self-promotion file, the two unnecessary posts, and make your own!

+- Once you have modified the files `_config.yml`, and `index.md` (I would also suggest changing the files in `_posts`, `about.md` and `page.md`) re-upload the files to your github repo [as in this introductory hello world example](https://docs.github.com/en/get-started/start-your-journey/hello-world) or by uploading the individual files and folder.
+All you *really* need is `index.md` and `_config.yml`, though.
+Honest.

+- You should [learn how to use markdown](https://www.markdownguide.org/), which is the default **language** the files are written in.
+It's pretty easy, you may even use some of the shorthand already!

 ## quick-github-pages.zip

 This file has all the files you really *need* in ***9KB***